rschristopher/ischristtrue.com/src/modern-views/schisms.md

 * filioque -- why was it added?
 What specific heresy is this guarding against?
 And why did the east not fall into that heresy without the filioque?
 Why was it added the way it was added?
 * papal infallibility -- it did not exist for most of church history, was everyone wrong? what about the innovations of Vatican I, and Vatican II?

 From a Catholic perspective, what would need to change about the Orthodox churches for them to unify?
 We can look at Eastern Catholics to get an idea.
-Not much changes, but they must grant authority to the pope, and hide internal divisions (such as we see within Catholicism right now but it never leads to schism, just inevitable protestantism).
+Not much changes, but they must grant authority to the pope.
+It is thus not about Christ, but about the pope.

-When Orthodox churches fall out of communion with each other, it is not hidden, and typically they unify after differences are resolved, and often with a deeper articulation of Christian faith.
+When Orthodox churches fall out of communion with each other, it is not hidden or resolved by a pope, and they unify after differences are resolved, and often with a deeper articulation of Christian faith.
 The schisms are ultimately a good and necessary feature of the church, the means to make public all differences that must be resolved before communion.

 The goal is not vain unity, or any kind of unity.